jaymoulin/docker-jdownloader/README.md

 [![Buy me a coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png "Buy me a coffee")](https://www.buymeacoffee.com/3Yu8ajd7W)
 [![Become a Patron](https://badgen.net/badge/become/a%20patron/F96854 "Become a Patron")](https://patreon.com/jaymoulin)

 (This product is available under a free and permissive license, but needs financial support to sustain its continued improvements.
-In addition to maintenance and stability there are many desirable features yet to be added.)
+In addition to maintenance, support and stability there are many desirable features yet to be added.)

 # Headline